 Charles is a Civil Engineering graduate who completed his master’s with the department of Civil and Structural Engineering in 2019.
 As part of this, his final year research project began to explore the potential of sustainable housing provision through the vertical extension of existing buildings; a theme which continues throughout his PhD.

-Charles’ wider research interests are centered on the circularity of material flows within the built environment and ensuring sustainable development through whole-building adaptation and re-use.
+Charles’ wider research interests are centred on the circularity of material flows within the built environment and ensuring sustainable development through whole-building adaptation and re-use.

 Rising house prices mean that, in September 2019, the average cost of a ‘first-time’ home in the UK reached almost £200,000 (ONS, 2019).
 This is the result of a historic under-supply of affordable residential accommodation, something which has also contributed to the near-record levels of homelessness currently observed in the UK.